scontain/scone-azure-integration/deploy/helm/cas/README.md

 # CAS

 > :warning: This is not a production-ready Helm chart and it should be used only for testing or demo purposes.
 Some parameters and features listed below are not available in this version of the chart.
-A production-ready CAS chart is available in SconeAppsEE Helm repository.
+A production-ready CAS chart is available at SconeAppsEE Helm repository.

 Deploy the SCONE Configuration and Attestation Service (CAS) to your Kubernetes cluster.